 I love Boots.
 It’s as gently and reassuringly British as ‘Walls’ ice cream, or the seaside.
 Wherever you are on the British Isles there’s a Boots to confirm that you’re home.
 Growing up in Penzance it was the destination store in town.
 From 9 years old I’d save up my pocket money to go and shop the aisles.
 The Boots Own cucumber moisturizer and lip balm were my favorites; the smells still remind me of pre-teenhood.

 Now in 2014, my 9-year-old daughter hops off to Boots on a weekend, pupils dilated with the thrill of what she might find.
 She’s headed for the make-up aisle, her newest crush.

 She, unlike me, might come back with coveted finds.
-Because she’s fair skinned, with green eyes.
-Of course that’s not entirely true because I could buy lipsticks, mascara, or an Olay BB cream.
-BUT if I’m looking for decent foundation, cover up and powder for dark skins, I can’t be sure that I’ll find it.
+Because she’s fair-skinned, with green eyes.
+Of course, that’s not entirely true because I could buy lipsticks, mascara, or an Olay BB cream.
+BUT if I’m looking for a decent foundation, cover-up, and powder for dark skins, I can’t be sure that I’ll find it.